slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 export default trigger;
 ```

-### Creating Triggers at runtime from your application
+### Creating triggers at runtime from your application

-Creating Triggers at runtime from within your application utilizes the `SlackAPI` client to make an API call to the Slack API.
+Creating triggers at runtime from within your application utilizes the `SlackAPI` client to make an API call to the Slack API.
-Creation uses the `client.workflows.triggers.create` method which takes in a Trigger object as input.
+Creation uses the `client.workflows.triggers.create` method which takes in a trigger object as input.

 #### With Generic Input

 ```ts
   import { TriggersWorkflow } from "../manifest.ts"; //The workflow you intend to use to define your trigger